 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you're a fan of the hash brown casserole at Cracker Barrel, and you like meat and potatoes, this recipe is definitely for you.
 It's simple and straight-forward, from prep to on the table in under an hour.
-You can make it with any kind of cooked meat, it is really that versatile.
+You can make it with any cooked meat; it is that versatile.
 I prefer using leftovers, because why not.
-Specifically I'll use up pot roast, roast beef or brisket if it is in the refrigerator.
+Specifically, I'll use up pot roast, roast beef or brisket if it is in the refrigerator.
 You can even use deli roast beef (have them slice it thickly and roughly chop it), or you can also use browned ground beef.
 If you have a few extra minutes, browning ground beef works nicely.

-This is pure comfort food, and just the thing for a chilly night when time is short but you want something hearty.
-With the cooler winter months just ahead, this recipe is super kid-friendly and sure to please the masses especially on a busy week night.
+This is pure comfort food, and just the thing for a chilly night when the time is short, but you want something hearty.
+With the cooler winter months just ahead, this recipe is super kid-friendly and sure to please the masses, especially on a busy weeknight.

 - 1 (16-ounce) package frozen hash brown potatoes

 - 1 (10 3/4-ounce) can of cream of mushroom soup

 - 2 cups cooked pot roast (or roast beef or brisket, diced; or 1 pound ground beef (see Note))